Wednesday, November 26, 2014

 And why would this specific state of things change?
 The Middle East has been a disaster since I've been aware of what it is and long before that.

 Then I wonder, ‘Do they eat grilled cheese in the Middle East?’
-I think not, because the versatility of this food would make anyone stop blowing things up and start eating.
-ANY person can take two slices of ANY kind of bread and put ANY kind of cheese between them to get a delicious and possibly nutritious snack.
+I think not, because the versatility of this food would make anyone immediately stop blowing things up.
+ANY person can take two slices of ANY kind of bread and put ANY kind of cheese between them to get a delicious and (possibly) nutritious snack.

 Melted cheese turns any food into an absolute delicacy, but with grilled cheese it’s the featured ingredient!!!
 Peaceful and relaxing, cheese has a proven* calming effect on any person it enters.
 When it's placed between bread and cooked, Nirvana is achieved.
 Go forth, young Arhat.